Paper Submission Guidelines

 Online Submission of the Draft Paper

-To submit your paper please visit the online conference system for ICDATA’20 hosted by Conference Master (deadline for submission is March 24, 2020).
+To submit your paper please visit the online conference system for ICDATA’20 hosted by Conference Master (extended deadline for submission is April 25, 2020).
 Please click on the button below to access to the ICDATA conference management system for submitting draft papers:

 Please do not send papers by email!
 Emailed submissions will be rejected without further notification.